IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 	```

 ## Developing Locally with VCAP_SERVICES
-Now, you're probably wondering if we are going to insert credentials into the app.js, but we don't want to hard-code the credentials for the Speech to Text API directly into our `app.js` file.
+Now, you were probably wondering why we inserted our credentials for the Speech to Text API directly into our `app.js` file.
 This is obviously not a good practice when developing our apps, particularly when it comes to source code management.

 When running in Bluemix, the credentials of any services that are bound to the application are passed in via the VCAP_SERVICES environement variable.
 Since these credentials will be accessible as environment variables when the app is running on Bluemix, we want to emulate this behavior when running locally.
 To create this environment parity between Bluemix and our local machines, we will use the `cfenv` Node.js package.